dmaloney98/stock-price-visualization/README.md

 # Stock Price Visualization

 This project provides a simple way to visualize the historical closing prices and moving averages of a stock using Python, yfinance, and Matplotlib.
-The example used in the project is for the Apple Inc. (AAPL) stock, but it can be easily modified for any other stock by changing the stock ticker symbol.
+The example used in the project is for the Google stock (GOOGL), but it can be easily modified for any other stock by changing the stock ticker symbol.

 ## Requirements